 Child Custody is a Complex Matter

-Before you can understand how the courts determine which child custody arrangement is in each case, it’s important to understand that there are two primary aspects to custody: physical custody and legal custody.
+Before you can understand how the courts determine which child custody arrangement is best in each case, it’s important to understand that there are two primary aspects to custody: physical custody and legal custody.
 Just because one parent is granted physical custody, that doesn’t mean he or she will also have legal custody.
 A closer look at these two types of custody can help you understand the differences.

 Physical custody concerns the actual living arrangements for the minor children.
 Physical custody may solely be granted to one parent or parents may share partial custody.
 In partial physical custody, each parent gets a set number of days per week during which the child will live with them.
 In most cases, weekends, holidays, and vacations are divided up equally between the parents.
 For instance, each parent may have custody of the child two weekends per month in addition to weekday custody arrangements.

 If one parent is granted sole custody, this doesn’t mean the noncustodial parent will not be permitted to see the child.
-While the main goal of the court is to act in the interests of the children, they try to keep families as close as possible.
+While the main goal of the court is to act in the best interests of the children, they try to keep families as close as possible.
 Therefore, a noncustodial parent may be granted supervised or unsupervised visitation privileges.
 This is an opportunity for the children to spend a few hours per week with their noncustodial parent.

 Legal custody concerns the decisions pertaining to the child’s upbringing.
 This can include a multitude of factors, including the child’s education, medical care, religious upbringing, and special needs.
 Whenever possible Brooklyn family courts try to divide legal custody equally between the parents, but this depends on the ability of the parents to communicate and compromise.
 Otherwise, the decision-making may be left up to one parent.
 The custodial parent is likely to be granted legal custody, but this isn’t always the case.